 Writing your first CLI app

-Let's start by going over the basic by writing the classic hello world program.
+Let's start by going over the basics of writing the classic Hello World program.

 Create a directory to work in: